Bronco Bullfrog

-Bronco Bullfrog is a 1969 British black-and-white kitchen sink drama film directed by Barney Platts-Mills.
-It was Platts-Mills' first full-length feature film.
+Bronco Bullfrog (also known as Around Angel Lane and Ghost Squad TV 3) is a 1970 British kitchen sink teen drama film directed by Barney Platts-Mills and starring Del Walker, Ann Gooding and Sam Shepherd.
+Shot in black-and-white, it was Platts-Mills' first full-length feature film.

 Plot

-The film follows the fortunes of a 17-year-old, Del, and his group of friends.
-As the film opens, four youths (Del, Roy, Chris and Geoff) are seen breaking into a cafe in Stratford, East London, but they only get away with about ninepence and some cake, and it is clear that they are hardly master criminals.
+The film follows the fortunes of 17-year-old Del, and his group of friends.
+As the film opens, four youths, Del, Roy, Chris and Geoff, are seen breaking into a cafe in Stratford, East London, but they only get away with about ninepence and some cake, and it is clear that they are hardly master criminals.
 Back at their hut on waste ground they mention Jo, known as 'Bronco Bullfrog' (for reasons which are never explained), who has just got out of Borstal.

-Once Del and Roy (Chris and Geoff are hardly seen again in the film) meet Jo in a cafe, they link up with him to carry out a bigger robbery.
+Once Del and Roy meet Jo in a cafe, they link up with him to carry out a bigger robbery.
 Meanwhile, Del meets Irene, a friend of a cousin of Chris's and they start a relationship despite the disapproval of Irene's mother and Del's father.
 The remainder of the film follows Del and Irene as they attempt to escape their dead-end lives.